iMikie/Semantic-UI-Rails/README.md

 ```
 I've created a `<header>` div to surround the HTML that will appear on each page, and it's followed by a Rails image tag for the background.
 Then we have a div that Semantic-UI will turn into a menu bar.
 You should be able to find and figure out what "ui pointing menu inverted fluid four item" does by browsing  on the semantic-ui website menu page.
 Basically, you find something you want in the Semantic-UI docs, click `<>` and figure out what you need to do to recreate it as you would like on your web page.

-In the code above I have four links to our four web pages.
-In the Semantic-UI pages, they'll use basic HTML style links as I've used in the link to the `/signup` page.
-For the second menu item I used a standard href but used a Rails path variable, and for links 3 and 4 I use full Rails `link_to` syntax so you can see how they all compare.
-They all do basically the same thing.
+In the menu code above there are four links to our four web pages.
+I wrote the link to the  `/signup` page in standard web format.
+For the second menu item I used a Rails path variable, and for links 3 and 4 I use full Rails `link_to` syntax.
+They all do the same thing.
 You can decide which you like best.

 Now, if you go back to the main Semantic_UI slide out menu and select Elements/icon, you can see the vast number of built in icons provided.
 If you click on the `Definition` menu item at the top of the page you browse examples and sample code.
 That's all I did to create the nice round, red `Semantic-UI-Rails` logo at the center of the page.